 Ovarian Cancer Survival Rates

-Ovarian cancer can be a frightening diagnosis, with five-year relative survival rates that range from 89% to 18% for epithelial ovarian cancer, depending on the stage when the cancer was found.
-But keep in mind that these odds are based on women diagnosed from 1988 to 2001.
-The treatments and outlook may be better for people diagnosed today.
-For LMP tumors, the five-year relative survival rates range from 99% to 77%.
+Ovarian cancer can be a frightening diagnosis, with five-year relative survival rates that range from 90% to 17% for epithelial ovarian cancer, depending on the stage when the cancer was found.
+For LMP tumors, the five-year relative survival rates range from 97% to 89%.

 Ovarian Cancer Surgery